 Figure 8- 1 Mail

-These emails always make me .
-If we are kind enough to not think of them as spam messages, they are actually distracting our attention. if we mark them as spam messages, we miss some useful information.
-So how to deal with these messages .
+These emails always make me entangled.
+If we are kind enough to not think of them as spam messages, they are actually distracting our attention.
+However, if we mark them as spam messages, we may miss some useful information.
+So how to deal with these messages can be a real headache.
 I have an idea that we can add a whitelist feature to Mail, which saves our frequent contacts.
 Other emails outside whitelist will be marked as read automatically.
 With this solution, we can highlight the most valuable messages while not missing any useful information, as shown in figure 8-2.